-Long-term plans and medium term plans and allied schemes of work for all elements are all stored on the school network.
+Long-term plans and medium-term plans and allied schemes of work for all elements are all stored on the School network.

-- Post 16 students work towards their choice of vocational qualification from Catering and Hospitality, Construction and Creative Imedia. - The post 16 curriculum is individualised to meet students' needs, interests and aspirations. - All students who have not achieved grade 4 in Maths or English are expected to undertake directed study time to enable appropriate retakes of GCSE exams, functional skills exams or stepping stone programmes such as entry level certificates. - The additional range of curriculum areas covered includes PSHE/Careers, science, life skills, art and opportunities for physical education sessions each week.
-PSHE and SMSC provision throughout the curriculum ensure that students learn about protected characteristics and British Values in order to recognise the individuality, beliefs and views of others. - We offer additional or other qualifications aimed at supporting future FE places for those students that have achieved a pass grade in English, Science and Mathematics GCSE's, these currently include; A-Levels in English, Mathematics, History and Environmental Studies.
+- 6th Form students on the vocational track work towards their choice of vocational qualification from catering and hospitality, construction and creative iMedia. - 6th Form students on the academic track choose A-level options informed by their previous achievements at GCSE.
+A-level options for 2024-2025 are English Literature, maths, environmental science, business and history. - The 6th Form curriculum is individualised to meet students' needs, interests and aspirations. - All students who have not achieved grade 4 in maths or English are expected to undertake directed study time to enable appropriate retakes of GCSE exams, functional skills exams or stepping stone programmes such as entry level certificates.
+This is in line with national initiatives from the government. - The additional range of curriculum areas covered includes PSHE/careers, life skills, art and opportunities for physical education sessions each week.
+PSHE and SMSC provision throughout the curriculum ensure that students learn about protected characteristics and British values in order to recognise the individuality, beliefs and views of others.

-Post 19 Links
+Post-19 Links

 Close links are maintained with ASD support at each of the local college groups campuses.
 Tours of various provisions and campuses are scheduled throughout the academic year.
-Arrangements are made in discussion with parents/carers, student and provision staff.
+Arrangements are made in discussion with parents/carers, students and provision staff.

-Following a successful consultation process from the local authority further transition activities are arranged with the college or destination provision including curriculum meetings with staff and taster sessions.
-These are arranged and supported by the school and allow the students to attend the provision and sample subjects, staff, support and the overall environment.
+Following a successful consultation process from the local authority, further transition activities are arranged with the college or destination provision including curriculum meetings with staff and taster sessions.
+These are arranged and supported by the School and allow the students to attend the provision and sample subjects, staff, support and the overall environment.

-Work experience and careers guidance.
+Work experience and careers guidance

-All post-16 students have access to independent advice and guidance through CXK and at least one work placement during their time in the 6th form.
-Some vocational courses offer work experiences opportunities weekly as part of the course.
+All 6th Form students have access to independent advice and guidance through CXK and at least one work placement during their time in 6th Form.
+Some vocational courses offer work experience opportunities weekly as part of the course.

-Careers/PSHE lessons are run in school as part of the weekly timetable from years 7-13 and also 3 full themed careers days across the year.
-In addition CXK provide 1:1 guidance for all students years 8 -13 annually and work experience is arranged.
+Careers/PSHE lessons are run in School as part of the weekly timetable from years 7-13 and also 3 fully-themed careers days across the year.
+In addition, CXK provides 1:1 guidance for all students in years 8 -13 annually and work experience is arranged.
 Careers programmes are linked to Unifrog software and education programmes and are made accessible to parents and students at home for them to explore apprenticeship opportunities, further education options and complete set actions.
 Activity can be tracked by tutors and feedback given online.